ibm-cloud-docs/devsecops/devsecops-release-notes.md

 {: #devsecops-open-v10.42.0-open-v9.60.0}

 Support for Rulesets in github
-:   Added support for rulesets to validate branch protection checks
+:   Added support for rulesets to validate branch protection checks.

 Git clone enhancements
-:   Added support for user provided optimization flags
+:   Added support for user provided optimization flags.

 Support for github merge queues
-:   Added support for github merge queues
+:   Added support for github merge queues.

 Creation of Change request evidence in CD pipeline
-:   Added creation of evidence for creation of change request
+:   Added creation of evidence for creation of change request.

 ## 10 August 2025
 {: #devsecops-Aug2025-10}